-According to the Federal Financial Institutions Examination Council, over 2 million mortgage applications were rejected just last year.
+According to the Federal Financial Institutions Examination Council, over 2 million mortgage applications were rejected in 2011.
 So when attempting to finance the home of your dreams, how can you ensure you present yourself to mortgage lenders as a qualified applicant and avoid becoming another homeless statistic?

 It’s common knowledge for most people who are shopping around for a home loan that they should maintain good credit and reduce their debts in order to qualify, but there are a number of lesser-known factors that can crush your chances of becoming a homeowner.
 Be sure none of the following 10 circumstances could add a red mark to your mortgage application.